UV Protection Contact Lenses

 - Keep backup glasses nearby if wind, dust, or dryness makes lenses uncomfortable.

 UV protection contact lenses work best as part of a fuller sun-safety routine.
 Wear sunglasses labeled for full UVA and UVB protection when you are outdoors, even if your contacts have UV-blocking features.
 A hat can also reduce overhead glare during long walks, sports, errands, or travel days.
-If you spend hours outside for work or recreation, ask your eye doctor whether your current contacts, sunglasses, and wearing schedule fit your exposure level and comfort needs.
+If you spend hours outside for work or recreation, ask your eye doctor whether contact lenses for all-day comfort fit your exposure level and wearing schedule, and whether your sunglasses provide enough coverage.

 UV protection should not be the only reason you choose a contact lens.
 Comfort, moisture feel, oxygen flow, and replacement schedule can shape how the lens feels throughout your day.